FreshTaker/Personal-Finance-Portfolio/README.md

 # Personal-Finance-Portfolio
 Collection of Scripts and results

+## loanCalculator.py
+This script calculates:

+    * number of monthly payments
+    * annuity monthly payment amount
+    * credit principal
+    * differentiated payments (constant pay down of principal) This script was made following the "CreditCalc" tutorial on http://hyperskills.org.
+I have added my own additions to this script to run with & without arguments.

 ## stockTracker.py
 This script takes the list of stocks and quantities that is in a portfolio and outputs graphs of various timetables.